JamesSkemp/phaser-3-vsc-typescript-nodejs/README.md

 		- The `title` and `h1` elements should be updated to match the needs of your game.
 		- Includes a reference to the minified Phaser library.
 		- Also includes a reference to a JavaScript file, which the Visual Studio project is setup to output TypeScript files to, and which should be updated to match your needs.
-- gulpfile.js includes gulp tasks used to build the site.
 - package.json contains the Node packages used by this project.
 - README.md is this file, and should be replaced with whatever content is needed for your game.
 - tsconfig.json